 An interview with All City Band Directors

-Every Tuesday after I get off work, I go home, eat dinner, and grab grab my case.
+Every Tuesday after I get off work, I go home, eat dinner, and grab my case.
 In this case is a series of hollow cylinders with metal buttons and switches.
 Each tube is punctured with holes.

-With case in hand I go to the high school band, where several musicians are waiting to play.
+With case in hand I go to the high school band room, where several musicians are waiting to play.
 I sit down in my spot, open up my case and put together the tubes with holes, which now form a clarinet.
 I sit patiently and wait until everybody is ready for the music to start.

 This is the life of a member of the All City Band Society; a wonderful collection of musicians of all ages.
 Several groups under the All City Band Banner get together every week and practice their pieces, preparing to perform.
 I recently got the opportunity to interview the two Band directors: Keith Todd, and Tristan Fox, and asked them to explain what the All City band is.